Link2Linc/Old-Roblox-Cursor/FEATURES.md

 # IMPORTANT NOTES

-- As I'm developing on MacOS, my priorities will almost always be on this version, so expect MacOS to have the most support.
+- As I'm developing on MacOS, my priorities will almost always be on this version, so expect MacOS to have the best support.
 - Native Linux binary is my lowest priority, due to the Windows version working on wine.